kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 ## `%run_viz` line magic

-If you have [Kedro-Viz](https://github.com/kedro-org/kedro-viz) installed for the project you can display an interactive visualisation of your pipeline directly in your Notebook using the [line magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html) `%run_viz`.
+If you have [Kedro-Viz](https://github.com/kedro-org/kedro-viz) installed for the project you can display an interactive visualisation of your pipeline directly in your notebook using the [line magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html) `%run_viz`.

-## Convert functions from Jupyter Notebooks into Kedro nodes
+## Convert functions from Jupyter notebooks into Kedro nodes

-If you are writing experimental code in your Notebook and later want to convert functions you've written to Kedro nodes, you can do this using tags.
+If you are writing experimental code in your notebook and later want to convert functions you've written to Kedro nodes, you can do this using tags.

-Say you have the following code in your Notebook:
+Say you have the following code in your notebook:

 ```ipython
 def some_action():